Why Family-Based Care?

 Our carer applications are open to everyone regardless of gender, race, culture, sexual orientation, home ownership or income status.
 The essential qualities we look for include:

 - A strong desire to help children and young people

-- The ability to cope with a young person’s emotional, violent or sexual behaviour.
+- The ability to cope with a young person’s emotional needs and behaviour

-- An ability and willingness to help your child deal with their anger.
+- An ability and willingness to help a child in your care deal with their anger

-- A willing to share your life experiences with the child in your care.
+- A willingness to share your life experiences with the child in your care

 - The ability and willingness to have a child in your home for a short or long term basis